RootstockCollective/collective-rewards-sc/docs/src/src/SponsorsManager.sol/contract.SponsorsManager.md

 ### startDistribution

-starts the distribution period blocking all the allocations until all the gauges were distributed
+starts the distribution period blocking all the allocations until all the builderGauges were distributed

 _reverts if is called outside the distribution window reverts if it is called during the distribution period_